isbhsun/Fraud-Detection/report.md

 </p>

 ## Voting Classifier
 Using a Voting Classifier we combined our three models to try to optimize detection performance.
-We used soft voting to weight each classifier's importance and sum them together using a weighting of [3,2,1] for classifiers Random Forest, XGBoost, and Gradient Boost respectively.
-We chose this weighting based on the order of each of the classifiers overall precision-recall accuracy.
-Although the Voting Classifier did not have the highest of each accuracy metric, it did optimize the other classifiers to improve our final confusion matrix.
+We used a weighting of [3,2,1] for classifiers Random Forest, XGBoost, and Gradient Boost respectively.
+We chose this weighting based on the order of each of the classifiers overall precision and recall.

 <p align="center">
     <img src="images/voting_matrix.png" />